-The Prosthodontics Graduate program requires 3 letters of recommendation.
-These letters must be submitted electronically with your Rackham Graduate application.
-Please do not send paper copies.
+The Prosthodontics graduate program requires 3 letters of recommendation.
+Letters must be submitted online by your recommender – please review the Rackham guidelines.

 Submit/upload dental transcripts (and translation if not in English) online with the Rackham Graduate application.
 For more information about submitting transcripts, please visit the Rackham Graduate School.

 Foreign applicants whose native language is NOT English must submit IBT TOEFL scores (http://www.ets.org/toefl/ibt/scores/send/) electronically using institution code 1839.
 The minimum accepted IBT TOEFL is 84.
 Please do not send a paper copy of your IBT TOEFL score.
 Paper copies are not accepted.

 The deadline for this program is September 1, 2016.
 All application materials should be submitted and received by the application deadline.

 All application materials must be submitted with your Rackham application and all letters of recommendation must be submitted online by your recommender.
 See #2 above.
 You will not be able to add or edit documents after your Rackham Application is submitted to the University of Michigan.
 Questions, please email firstname.lastname@example.org.

 Q: I am applying to the Prosthodontics program.
 My recommenders gave me letters of recommendations in paper format, how can I submit those letters?

 A: We have a paperless admissions process, which means that all of your letters of recommendation must be submitted online by your recommender.
 Please see item #2 above.

 Q: Along with my application, I would like to submit my CV/Resume, NBDE scores, Certificates, Awards, and/or GRE scores.
 How do I submit that information?